HarmReduction-Works/The-Script/README.md

-# The Harm Reduction Works-HRW Script
+# The Harm Reduction Works-HRW Script (Provincial Peer Network Version)
-A historical account of revisions, edits, changes and variations to the HRW script.
-More info soon.
+A version on the HRW script currently in use by the Provincial Peer Network based out of British Columbia, Canada.
+Revisions by Tanis Rose.